raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

   //=> All 7 tests passing
 ```

 This is fine.
-It's only drawback is that our faith that we are not doing anything a regular expression couldn't do is based on carefully inspecting the functions we wrote (`a => union2merged(emptyString(), a)` and `catenation2(a, zeroOrMore(a))`) to ensure that we are replicating functionality that is baked into formal regular expressions.
+It's only drawback is that our faith that we are not doing anything a regular expression couldn't do is based on carefully inspecting the functions we wrote (`a => union2merged(emptyString(), a)` and `catenation2(a, zeroOrMore(dup(a)))`) to ensure that we are replicating functionality that is baked into formal regular expressions.[^dup]

+[^dup]: A more subtle issue is that all of our code for manipulating finite-state recognizers depends upon them having unique state names.
+Invoking `union2(a, a)` or `catenation2(a, a)` will not work properly because the names will clash.
+To make such expressions work, we have to make a duplicate of one of the arguments, e.g. `union2(a, dup(a))` or `catenation2(a, dup(a))`.
+In this case, we invoked `catenation2(a, zeroOrMore(dup(a)))`.<br/><br/>None of this is a consideration with our existing code, because it always generates brand new recognizers with unique states.
+But when we manually write our own expressions in JavaScript, we have to guard against name clashes by hand.
+Which is another argument against writing expressions in JavaScript. `aa` and `a|a` in a formal regular expression "just work." `union2(a, a)` and `catenation2(a, a)` don't.

 But that isn't in the spirit of our work so far.
 What we are claiming is that for every regex containing the formal regular expression grammar plus the quantification operators `?` and `+`, there is an equivalent formal regular expression containing only the formal regular expression grammar.